hayaku-rs/hayaku/README.md

 An http library based on Golang's `net/http` written using Tokio and Futures.

-### NOTE: This is pre-alpha software relying on pre-alpha software.
+### Warning: This is pre-alpha software relying on pre-alpha software.
 Use at your own risk.

 ### Using
 Note that hayaku relies on serde, which uses unstable compiler features.
 This